-Japanese Web Design is underpinned by the belief that there should be distinction between the content and the website design; for this reason, internet surfing has become rather simple and straight-forward task.
-There is little use of images and video and more use of text, since the functionality of the site is more important than how it looks.
+Japanese Web Design is underpinned by the belief that there should be a distinction between the content and the website design; for this reason, internet surfing has become a rather simple and straightforward task.
+There is little use of images and video and more use of text since the functionality of the site is more important than how it looks.
 This however is changing with modern website design and the new generation using the internet more than their predecessors.

 1. Over-crowded webpages

 Japanese Web Design uses a lot of content and it can sometimes be hard to navigate around the website.
-There is no negative space where users can be drawn to, whereas Western websites usually use ample negative space to draw users to the content the website wants them to see.
+There is no negative space where users can be drawn, whereas Western websites usually use ample negative space to draw users to the content the website wants them to see.

 Maybe the West seems to have developed an appreciation for things that are more sophisticated than Japanese people, and as such the Japanese do not want to waste items, or space, even in the digital world.

 However, with the right themes, websites can be created with a Japanese Web Design that both attracts your target audience, and new users to your website.